 Sexuality is compiled of many different aspects such as our sexual desires for others, our thoughts and attractions and how we express ourselves to others.
 Our sexual identity is something which may stay the same throughout our life or change over time.
 A person can also be asexual, where they have a low or absent interest in sexual desire or sexual activity.
 If you are unsure of your sexual identity remember that this is completely normal and there are services that you can turn to if you want some support.
 You can find information on some of the support services available to LGBTI+ young people at the bottom of this article.

-Our sexual orientation refers to who we are sexually and/or romantically interested in.
+Our sexual attraction refers to who we are sexually and/or romantically interested in.
 A person may only like people with a different gender to themselves, and might identify as straight or heterosexual.
 A person might identify as lesbian, gay, or homosexual if they are attracted to people who have the same gender as themselves.
-Many people do not define their sexual orientation in a binary way and instead would be attracted to a variety of different people; they could identify as bisexual, pansexual, queer, or something else.
-Although many people identify as straight, gay, lesbian, or bisexual, these are not the only sexual orientations, and many people choose not to use a label to define their sexuality.
+Many people do not define their sexual identity in a binary way and instead would be attracted to a variety of different people.
+Examples of sexual identity can include bisexual, pansexual or queer, but there are many other types of identities.
+Although many people identify as straight, gay, lesbian, or bisexual, these are not the only sexual identities, and many people choose not to use a label to define their sexuality.

 Gender identity = How we feel on the inside/our personal sense of gender